algorand/graviton/README.md

 }
 ```

->Note that this case illustrates why `args` should be tuples intead of lists.
+>Note that this case illustrates why each `args` container should be a tuple intead of a list.
 In order to specify a map from args to expected, we need to make `args` a key in a dictionary.
-As Python dictionary keys must be hashable and lists are _not hashable_ while tuples _are_ hashable.
+Python dictionary keys must be hashable and lists are _not hashable_ while tuples _are_ hashable, hence the tuple-requirement.

 4. _2-variable functions_ -these are useful when your assertion is more subtle than out-and-out equality.
 For example, suppose you want to assert that the `cost` of each run is _between_ $`2n \pm 5`$ where $`n`$ is the first arg of the input.
 Then you could declare: